 Question 1: Why were people dissatisfied with British rule in the 1870s and 1880s?

-Answer: There was great dissatisfaction with British rule in the 1870s and 1880s.
+There was great dissatisfaction with British rule in the 1870s and 1880s.
 Some of the reasons for this dissatisfaction are as follows:

-(iii) The Ilbert Bill controversy-In 1883, the government tried introducing the Ilbert Bill.
+(iii) The Ilbert Bill controversy – In 1883, the government tried introducing the Ilbert Bill.
 This bill provided for the trial of British or European individuals by Indians, and sought equality between British and Indian judges in the country.
 However, the white opposition forced the government to withdraw the bill.
 This enraged the Indians further.

 Question 2: Who did the Indian National Congress wish to speak for?